Prabathunni/Prabathunni/README.md

 ####  About Me
-__I'm a MERN Stack Developer passionate about building web applications and exploring new technologies.
+__I'm a Full Stack Developer passionate about building web applications and exploring new technologies.
 I enjoy coding, problem-solving, and continuously improving my skills.__
 **Goal: 📈 To master full-stack development and build scalable web applications.**

 ##